10 Reasons and Fixes to Loud PC Fans When Idle

 Note: This article assumes that your fans have been correctly configured (fan speed vs temperature curve), by means of the BIOS, or by any other fan controller hardware or software.

-Most PCs come with two types of fans: case (computer) fans and CPU fans.
-When you turn your computer on, it generates heat, which only increases with the number of applications running and the nearby environment’s temperature.
+Turning your computer on generates heat, which only increases with the number of applications running and the temperature of the nearby environment.

-These fans play a critical role in cooling your computer down, ensuring its processes run smoothly.
+These fans are critical in cooling your computer down, ensuring its processes run smoothly.

 One common thing to look out for is a stray cable touching against fan blades as they rotate.
 This can cause a bad noise and is so easily fixed.

-Therefore, either fan can cause noise while your PC is idle, as outlined below.
+Therefore, as outlined below, either fan can cause noise while your PC is idle.

 Case fans can sometimes generate a low hum.
-However, a loud fan can also symbolize a computer fan that’s about to fail.
+However, a loud fan can indicate a computer fan is about to fail.

 The stereotypical sign is when any of the fans attached to the front or back of your computer produce a clicking or high-pitched noise.